 Apple Cider Dressing is particularly great in the fall and winter, paired with roasted squash, brussels sprouts, or fruit and nut based salads.

-- ¼ cup apple cider vinegar (start with 3 tbsp for less acidic dressing)*
+- ¼ cup apple cider vinegar (start with 3 tablespoon for less acidic dressing)*

 - ½ cup extra virgin olive oil